serdbay/Wine-Classification-/README.md

 # Stock Prices Data Analysis

-In this project we will be analyzing stock prices of some big tech companies such as APPLE, MICROSOFT, GOOGLE and AMAZON
+In this project we will be analyzing stock prices of some big tech companies such as APPLE, MICROSOFT, GOOGLE and AMAZON.

 ## Table of Contents
 * [General Info](#general-information)